mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 As with any field, there are nuances in many of the concepts involved, but those will conveniently be hand-waved away for the sake of getting started.

 For this tutorial you will need access to a commercial off-the-shelf LLM service, such as [OpenAI Playground](https://platform.openai.com/playground), [Azure OpenAI](https://oai.azure.com/portal/), or [Amazon Bedrock](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/text-playground/amazon.titan-text-express-v1); in my examples I will be referencing OpenAI's playground but the others will have similar functionality to follow along.
+The cost shouldn't be too high, writing this tutorial and practicing it cost me about $0.07.

-You'll also need a Python notebook, which can be a service like [Google Colab](https://colab.research.google.com), [Paperspace Gradient](https://www.paperspace.com/), or [locally in VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+You'll also need a Python notebook, which can be a service like [Google Colab](https://colab.research.google.com), [Paperspace Gradient](https://www.paperspace.com/), or [locally in VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) afresh, or in [my sample notebook](https://github.com/mendhak/notebook-llm-hands-on-tutorial/).

 I'll first start with some direct LLM interactions, as these help to provide a base understanding of what's happening behind the scenes.
 From there we'll build up to the actual programmatic interaction in Python.